SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

 ## ⚠️ Skipped Restaurants

+**🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
+Course assignment work can be skipped.

+**🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
+Course assignment work can be skipped.

 ### ⚠️ IMPORTANT: Restaurants That Left Our Platform

 **Note:** The following restaurants have LEFT our platform and are now using **RestaurantPlus.net/OlivePOS** (a competing POS/ordering system).
 They should be removed from the active restaurant list or marked as inactive/migrated.